MCQ on Mitochondria | MtDNA MCQ

 (b) Enzymes of electron transport are embedded in the outer membrane

-(d) mitochondrial matrix content singles circular DNA molecule and ribosomes
+(d) mitochondrial matrix content singles circular DNA molecules and ribosomes

 Answer: B